masalinas/poc-elastic-snapshot/README.md

 # Description

-PoC About create a MDM Elastic 7.4.2 to Elastic 7.16.3 using Snapshots.
-We will detail all steps to execute this process
+PoC About export/import snaphosts between MDM Elastic 7.4.2 to Elastic 7.16.3  We will detail all steps to execute this PoC.

 This diagram represent the services and volumes used to export/import snapshots between different elastic search versions: